 Let your little ones get in on the fun with a game of Tier auf Tier .
-This is a stacking game that encourages motor skills development, turn-taking, and recognition of simple animal words and phrases in the German language.
-Children must stack their animal pieces together before the stack collapses in this simple and easy to learn German board game.
+This is a stacking activity that encourages motor skills development, turn-taking, and recognition of simple animal words and phrases in the German language.
+Children must stack their animal pieces together before the stack collapses in this simple and easy to learn German gameboard recreation.

 - This choice includes high-quality wooden pieces that are well-painted and durable.

 - This game is fun for little ones to play over and over again, all while learning.

 - This option is very rarely, this choice may arrive missing pieces, but this is not very common.